CogNeuroUR/frame-by-frame/README.md

 ## Folder-Structure

-+ **./input** (is this folder still there?)
++ **./input_data**
 Input Data (Video Files from MiT-v1, etc.)
 + **./models**
-Folder containing labels and weights of the pretrained ResNet-50 (MiT-v1) neural network model
+Folder containing labels and weights of the pretrained ResNet-50 (MiT-v1) neural network model, as well as representations of this/these model(s), e.g. RDM, feature maps, etc.
 + **./plots**
-Output-folder, where plots, etc. are saved to during the process
+Output-folder, where plots, etc. are saved into during the process
 + **./scripts**
-Main Py-Scripts nad Py-Notebooks (:= core part of the pipeline)
+Main Py-Scripts and Py-Notebooks (:= core part of the pipeline)
 + **./temp**
 Temporary data (like .csv, .pkg) for further use during running of the pipeline